 How do we reduce stress?

-Three out of five adults in the US say they experience anxiety or stress every day, and most say it at least interferes with their lives moderately, according to the latest ADAA survey on anxiety and stress disorders.
-When people were surveyed by the American Psychological Association in 2009, more reported emotional and physical symptoms as a result of stress than they did in 2008, and almost half reported that their stress has gone up in the past year.
+When people were surveyed by the American Psychological Association in 2009, more of them reported emotional and physical symptoms as a result of stress than they did in 2008, and, almost half reported that their stress had gone up in that past year.

-Here are some brilliant ways to manage and reduce stress, promote peace, relaxation and calm within yourself:
+Some ways to manage and reduce stress, promote peace, and stay centered

 1. Exercise and Yoga